 In recent years it has found itself in some problems with a declining market share, several general strikes of employees forcing it to cancel all flights for several days, competition of low-cost airlines, all resulting in a major operating loss in 2011.
 It canceled its order of 35 new Boeing 787 Dreamliner aircraft to save cash.
 It has several wholly owned and partly owned subsidiaries, most notable the JetStar airlines group: JetStar Airways, JetStar Asia Airways, Valuair, Jetstar Pacific Airlines, JetStar Japan and JetStar HongKong.

-Qantas is a medium-size airline from Australia that flies to over 45 destinations.
-Most Qantas flights are for destinations in Australia but Qantas has international flights to several other countries as well, like for example Indonesia and New Zealand.
-From its main base in Sydney 230 flights depart every week.
+Qantas flies to over 108 destinations.
+Most Qantas flights are for destinations in Australia but Qantas has international flights to several other countries as well, like for example Indonesia and United States.
+From its main base in Sydney 220 flights depart every week.
 Many people who look for Qantas tickets look for flights to Melbourne and Brisbane.

 Utiket is a good place to start looking for Qantas flights as we can compare all flights by Qantas with hundreds of other airlines and dozens of booking websites.

-Each passenger can bring into the cabbin one standard bag with a maximum weight of 7 kg.
+Each passenger can carry one bag into the aircraft cabin with a weight of up to 7 Kg.